guigui-payfit/nina-carducci.github.io/README.md

 Currently, the code depends on Bootstrap (CSS & JS) and jQuery (JS).
 To use the latest and stable versions of :

 - Bootstrap : go on https://getbootstrap.com/ and apply instructions in the "Include via CDN" section.
-- jQuery : go on https://releases.jquery.com/ and paste HTML lines related to the last minified version
+- jQuery : go on https://releases.jquery.com/ and paste HTML lines related to the last minified version.

 # File minification